 Literacy & Maths

 For Literacy we use the McKie Mastery 'Power' approach.
 Children are set in groups based on their reading ability to ensure they are receiving the phonics or Literacy input they need.
-Across the groups children will have the opportunity to practicd their reading fluency and understanding by completing reading tasks.
-They will also be exposed to a range of high quality texts suited to their ability, and develop their writing skills around them.
+Across the groups children will have the opportunity to practice their reading fluency and understanding by completing reading tasks.

 At Bridgewater Park we aim to teach children to: